‘One Piece’ 858: Luffy Meets Capone And Chiffon Reveals Why Big Mom Hates Lola

 [Warning: One Piece manga Chapter 858 spoilers/recap ahead]

-In the previous chapter of manga One Piece, Jinbei had urged Straw Hats captain Luffy to meet with Capone ‘Gang’ Bege, a notorious and barbaric criminal who is in charge of security detail for the upcoming wedding ceremony at Big Mom’s Whole Cake Chateau.
+In the previous chapter of manga One Piece, Jinbei had urged Straw Hats captain Luffy to meet with Capone “Gang” Bege, a notorious and barbaric criminal who is in charge of security detail for the upcoming wedding ceremony at Big Mom’s Whole Cake Chateau.
 Jinbei explains that Capone plans to betray Big Mom, and since an enemy’s enemy is a friend, it makes him a temporary but worthy ally.
 Although Capone’s crimes go against everything Luffy stands for, the Straw Hats captain accepted Jinbei’s advise to meet with him.

 Big Mom is crazy about ceremonies and demands perfection in her confectionaries.
-Hence the giant kitchen in the Whole Cake Chateau is bustling with frenzied activity.
-With mere hours remaining for the wedding ceremony, head cooking chef, Gourmet Knight Streusen is busy ordering his subordinates and organizing a lavish feast.
+Hence, the giant kitchen in the Whole Cake Chateau is bustling with frenzied activity.
+With mere hours remaining for the wedding ceremony, head cooking chef Gourmet Knight Streusen is busy ordering his subordinates and organizing a lavish feast.

 [SPOIL] #OnePiece858 The meeting colorization pic.twitter.com/75WHgM01CV